-While we implement the action plan noted above we also engaged a third party collection firm to apply temporary resources to the backlog of claims that need to be worked through the collection process.
-We have also been converting all sites to a single version of our pharmacy and accounts receivable system.
-System conversions are scheduled to be completed in the first quarter of 2014.
+While we implemented the action plan noted above, we also engaged a third-party collection firm to apply temporary resources to the backlog of claims that need to be worked through the collection process.
+We also hired additional internal resources to bill and collect outstanding accounts receivable balances on a timely basis and to manage the revenue and collection cycle.